A Lotte Data – Minecraft Data Pack

 • Mobs in the charlottebuff:can_spawn_holding_deepslate_ores tag that spawn on natural deepslate below y=0 in the Overworld can rarely be holding a random deepslate ore (coal, iron, copper, gold, lapis lazuli or Redstone).
 The ores are guaranteed equipment drops.

 • Three special mob variants can rarely spawn.
-These have special attributes and drop double the loot of their normal counterparts as well as some other unique items.
+These have special attributes and drop triple the loot of their normal counterparts as well as some other unique items.

 • Sparkling Creepers spawn below y=0 in the Overworld.
-They have 15 hearts of base health, are 20% faster than normal, and have an explosion radius of 4.
+They have 15 hearts of base health, have double the safe fall distance, are 30% faster than normal, and have an explosion radius of 4.
 If killed by a player, they will drop (deepslate) diamond ore.
 They also drop amethyst shards.

 • Lucky Witches spawn below y=0 in the Overworld.
-They have double the follow range of normal witches, are 15% faster, have a base knockback resistance of 50%, and are permanently afflicted with the Resistance I effect.
+They have triple the follow range of normal witches, are 20% faster, have 50% higher knockback resistance, take 60% less fall damage, and are permanently afflicted with the Resistance I effect.
 If killed by a player, they will drop a Potion of Luck.
 They also drop rabbit’s feet.

 Loot Tables